diatomsRcool/checklists/README.md

 make_wkstring.py - This code makes wkt strings for every polygon in low_res_countries.json.
 These are the wkt strings used by checklists_script_gen.sh

+parent_dict.p - This dictionary is for looking up a parent for any taxon.
+The taxon is the key and its parent is the value.
+It is created by make_taxon_dict.py and Build_Taxon.ipynb

+polygon_dict.p - This dictionary allows looking up a polygon by the corresponding country's geonames id.
+It was created by make_country_dict.py

+reduce_polygon.ipynb - This code was used to reduce the length of the polygons that were too large to fit in the API query

+taxon_data.txt - The results of make_taxon_records_data.py.
+It is a list of all families from each country and their number of observations.

+taxon_id.p - This dictionary is for looking up the taxon id for any taxon.
+The taxon is the key and its id is the value.
+It is created by make_taxon_dict.py and Build_Taxon.ipynb.
+The identifier is question is local and only valid within the Darwin Core Archive.

+tb_measurement.txt - One of the data files for the TraitBank Darwin Core Archive.
+Created by make_tb_file.py or Make_TB_file.ipynb

+tb_occurrence.txt - One of the data files for the TraitBank Darwin Core Archive.
+Created by make_tb_file.py or Make_TB_file.ipynb

+tb_taxon.txt - One of the data files for the TraitBank Darwin Core Archive.
+Created by make_tb_file.py or Make_TB_file.ipynb

+test_country.txt - I list of only a few countries used for testing purposes.

+wkt_string.tsv - A list with one wkt string for each country and its geonames ID.
+This file is used by checklists_script_gen.sh to formulate the effechecka queries